pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

-# Message Persistence API – JavaScript SDK (Storage & Playback)
+# Message Persistence API for JavaScript SDK

-Message Persistence stores every published message (optional AES-256 encryption) and lets you:
-• Fetch stored messages, reactions, and files
-• Delete stored messages
-• Count stored messages

-Retention is account-configurable: 1 day, 7 days, 30 days, 3 mo, 6 mo, 1 yr, or Unlimited.
+Message Persistence provides real-time access to stored messages (timestamped to 10ns, replicated across zones/regions).
+Messages can be encrypted with AES-256.
+You control retention (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited).
+You can retrieve:

-Async patterns: callbacks, promises, or (recommended) async/await with `try…catch`.

----
+- Messages
+- Message reactions
+- Files (via File Sharing API)

+Supported async patterns: Callbacks, Promises, Async/Await (recommended).
+Async/Await returns status only on error; use try...catch.

-## Fetch History  (requires Message Persistence)
+## Fetch history

-• Returns up to 100 msgs on one channel or 25 msgs on ≤500 channels (25 if `includeMessageActions` is true).
-• `start` only → older than `start`; `end` only → `end` and newer; both → between them (`end` inclusive).
-• When `includeMessageActions` is true, response may be truncated and include a `more` link.
+Requires Message Persistence (enable in Admin Portal).

+Fetch historical messages from one or more channels.
+Use includeMessageActions to include message actions.
+Order and range:
+- start only: messages older than start.
+- end only: messages from end and newer.
+- start and end: messages between them (end inclusive).
+Limits:
+- Single channel: up to 100 messages.
+- Multiple channels (up to 500): up to 25 messages per channel.
+- With includeMessageActions: limit is 25 and only one channel allowed.
+Page by making iterative calls and adjusting start.

-### Method
+### Method(s)

 ```
 `pubnub.fetchMessages({
     channels: Arraystring>,